 Like all but one of the siblings, Aunt Shiz was born in Seattle in 1916.
 My grandparents operated a barbershop as mentioned in “Masako and Spam Musubi“, the first story in this blog.
 In the picture below likely taken early in 1918, she is standing in front of her mother Kono at their barbershop in Hotel Fujii near King and Maynard in downtown Seattle.
-Grandma Kono is smiling while looking on; she appears to be holding a straight edge.
+Grandma Kono is smiling while looking on; she appears to be holding a straight razor.
 My relatives tell me Grandma was great with the customers and gave excellent shaves.
 Notice the wooden sidewalk:

 In this photo taken about five or six years later, the wooden sidewalk has been replaced with concrete.
 Aunt Shiz shows her friendly character while dancing on the left.
 You can make out “Fujii” on the sign hanging overhead in the background: